Get ready for the 64th Ann Arbor Film Festival

 Are films appropriate for all ages?

-Films are not rated and some material may be more appropriate for adult audiences unless specified.
-The Films in Competition 9: Almost All Ages (6+) program suits a wide variety of viewers.
-March 30th at 1:30pm.
-Buy tickets.
+• Films are not rated and some material may be more appropriate for adult audiences unless specified.

-How else can folks support the Film Fest?
+How else can I support this film festival?

-Where can I learn more about this historic film festival?
+Where can I learn more about the historic film festival?

 Some films have imagery of a stroboscopic nature and may affect photosensitive viewers.